-Under the agreement with the Noteholders, which was announced in December 2011, the amended Pulitzer Notes will carry an interest rate of 10.55%, increasing 0.75% in January 2013 and January of each year thereafter.
-Annual mandatory principal payments will total \$6,400,000 per year.
+Under the agreement with the Noteholders, which was announced in December 2011, the amended Pulitzer Notes carry an interest rate of 10.55%, increasing 0.75% in January 2013 and January of each year thereafter.
+Annual mandatory principal payments total \$1,400,000 in 2012 and \$6,400,000 per year thereafter.
 A quarterly cash flow sweep will also be used to reduce the balance of the Pulitzer Notes.
 Covenants include a minimum EBITDA ratio and capital expenditure limitation.
-After consideration of unscheduled principal payments totaling \$15,145,000 (of which \$10,145,000 were made in December 2011), offset by \$3,500,000 of non-cash fees to be paid to the Noteholders in the form of additional Pulitzer Notes debt, the amended Pulitzer Notes will have a balance of \$126,355,000 at the closing of the transaction.
+After consideration of unscheduled principal payments totaling \$15,145,000 (of which \$10,145,000 were made in December 2011 and \$5,000,000 in January 2012), offset by \$3,500,000 of non-cash fees paid to the Noteholders in the form of additional Pulitzer Notes debt, the amended Pulitzer Notes have a balance of \$126,355,000 at the closing of the transaction.
 The maturity is in December 2015.

-Substantially all of our assets will secure the debt, as is the case today.
+Substantially all of our assets secure the debt.
 Our weighted average cost of debt will increase from 5.1% at September 25, 2011 to approximately 9.2% under the refinanced agreements.
-Mandatory annual principal payments will total \$11,400,000 in 2012.
-Cash payments to the Lenders, Noteholders and legal and professional fees are expected to total approximately \$40,000,000, of which \$6,273,000 was paid in 2011, \$721,000 was charged to expense in 2011 and the remainder of which will be paid and charged to expense in 2012 upon consummation of the transactions.
-In addition, previously capitalized financing costs of \$4,514,000 at September 25, 2011 will be charged to expense in 2012 prior to, or upon consummation of the transactions.
-The terms of the amended agreements require that substantially all future cash flows be directed toward repayment of the Credit Agreement or Pulitzer Notes and that cash flows of Pulitzer are largely segregated from those of the Credit Parties.
+Cash payments to the Lenders, Noteholders and legal and professional fees are expected to total approximately \$38,000,000, of which \$6,273,000 was paid in 2011, \$721,000 was charged to expense in 2011 and the remainder of which will be paid and charged to expense in 2012.
+In addition, previously capitalized financing costs of \$4,514,000 at September 25, 2011 were charged to expense in 2012 prior to, or upon consummation of the transactions.
+The terms of the amended agreements prohibit stockholder dividends and substantially all share repurchases and require that substantially all future cash flows be directed toward repayment of the Credit Agreement or Pulitzer Notes and that cash flows of Pulitzer are largely segregated from those of the Credit Parties.

-The Credit Agreement and Pulitzer Notes require 100% Lender or Noteholder approval, respectively, for key changes, including extension of maturities.
+The Credit Agreement and Pulitzer Notes required 100% Lender or Noteholder approval, respectively, for key changes, including extension of maturities.
 Because credit market conditions dictated the need to extend the Pulitzer Notes with current Noteholders, we were not able to increase the Pulitzer Notes facility to \$175,000,000 as discussed above.
-Consequently, we were unable to redeem the interests of the last 6% of non-consenting Lenders under the Credit Agreement for cash.
+Consequently, we were unable to redeem the interests of the last 3% of non-consenting Lenders under the Credit Agreement for cash.

-As a result, we will make use of a voluntary, prepackaged filing under Chapter 11 of the U.S. Bankruptcy Code on or about December 12, 2011 to effect the amendments to the Credit Agreement and Pulitzer Notes discussed above.
-This process is not expected to have an adverse effect on our governance or operations.
-Immediately upon filing, we will request authority to pay all suppliers and other vendors without delay, which request is commonly approved in similar situations.
-All our digital and print products will be published as usual and no employees will be impacted.
-Our 50% owned equity interests in Tucson, AZ and Madison, WI are not included in the filing.
-Lender and Noteholder balloting related to the Chapter 11 process is expected to be completed on or before December 12, 2011.
+As a result, we made use of a voluntary, prepackaged filing under Chapter 11 of the U.S. Bankruptcy Code filed on December 12, 2011 to effect the amendments to the Credit Agreement and Pulitzer Notes discussed above.
+This process did not have an adverse effect on our governance or operations.
+Immediately upon filing, we requested authority to pay all suppliers and other vendors without delay, which request was approved.
+All our digital and print products were published as usual and no employees were impacted.
+Our 50% owned equity interests in Tucson, AZ and Madison, WI were not included in the filing.
+Lender and Noteholder balloting related to the Chapter 11 process was completed before December 12, 2011 and no objections were filed.